dimfeld/promulgator/README.md

 * Documentation on how to use it.
 For now, see `src/model/model.go`.
 All config is through the environment.
 * Tests
+* Real logging instead of writing to stdout
 * Support HTTPS for webhooks
 * Handle events from Jira for issues created, resolved, etc.
 * Move to three-tier system where incoming actions are completely isolated from outgoing actions.